 However good our best film composers may be, they are not a Beethoven, a Mozart or a Brahms.
 Why use music which is less good when there is such a multitude of great orchestral music available from the past and from our own time?

-Before end credits, the fourth time we heart Sarabande again was when his step-son came to visit him.
+Before end credits, the fourth time we heart Sarabande again was when his stepson came to visit him.
 Music didn’t start when we see the son returning, it waits just the precise moment of the man in the front desk confirming Barry is inside.
-Than, now that we’re sure they are about to facing each other, music starts again with the base.
+Then, now that we’re sure they are about to face each other, music starts again with the base.
 We’re again facing a duel, again involving the next generation.
 This time duel sequence is even more detailed and long.
 This time it matters.
 It is not a story of his father he is told, or an event fuelled by his youth once.
 It’s his responsibility, his actions that caused this.
 This variation stays on the bass and percussion, it doesn’t get much thicker as texture.
 Its repetition is also a hint of history repeating itself.
 The shot we’re waiting for nearly 10 minutes doesn’t come at the end of the phrase.
 Again, it’s not dramatic.
 The situation doesn’t end magically when he shots his fire, it continues still.

-At the end credits, we hear it in original version.
+At the end credits, we hear it in the original version.
 We shouldn’t underestimate the contribution of Handel’s music.
 It’s a Kubrick movie and we cannot over analyse this one; we can’t be sure if the main point is the society, aristocracy etc. Somehow, music makes it so obscure, we’re just witnessing and don’t need the feel of concluding anything.

 Le Rondeau de Paris